ReactTraining/react-workshop/app-react-router-framework/LESSONS/01-routes-and-layouts/practice/GUIDE.md

 ## Task 1

+The only file you'll edit is `routes.tsx`

-Each page is nested in two layouts: They are all in the main layout and then there are three different sub layout options.
-Above you can see the URL that someone can visit to see each page and which sub-layout they'll get.
+Each URL the user can visit loads a page, that page will be built from three files: The main layout, a sub-layout, and the page itself.
+Above you can see which URL someone will visit to see each sub-layout they'll get.
 All pages and layouts are already made, you just need to assemble the router in `routes.ts`.

-Sub layouts are color coded as follows:
+Sub layouts are color coded as follows so you can visually see your success:

 Gray - Common Layout
 Green - AuthLayout
 Blue - Product Layout

-React Router 7 lets you nest your routing instructions as follows.
+React Router lets you nest your routing instructions as follows.
 This example is taken from their docs so lets not assume their file names match up to ours:

 ```ts
 import { type RouteConfig, route, index, layout, prefix } from '@react-router/dev/routes'